jamaspy/tic-tac-toe/README.md

 * A draw is calculated by checking to see if the array.length of each player moves array is equal to 9.
 If so a draw is shown.

-* The Reset Button, clears Player Moves arrays, Player Icons and all the icons currently on the baord.
-PLayers must reselect their icons and start the game again.
+* The Reset Button, clears PlayerMoves arrays, PlayerIcons and all the icons currently on the baord.
+Players must reselect their icons and start the game again.

 ## Blank Game Board